 If you are interested in DJing at the Bailonga, we’ve got a list of basic guidelines to follow.
-If you’re new to DJing, read on past the basic guidelines and DJ etiquette for info on how to get started.
+If you’re interested in a deeper dive into DJing Argentine Tango, check out our online DJ Workshop.

 Bailonga’s default form of DJing is 50/50, alternating between traditional and alternative/nuevo tandas through the evening.
 Our emphasis on alternative means that we require a high level of danceability and responsiveness to the dancers in order to keep people engaged and maintain good technique.
 We host one night of all traditional music a month and very rarely host alternative-only nights.